The void-galaxy cross-correlation function with massive neutrinos and modified gravity

 \subsection{Cosmic voids}

-In the following subsections we recap some models developed to extract information from cosmic voids.
-This includes the modelling of the void-galaxy CCF in redshift space, the velocity profile and a reconstruction process.
-In addition we briefly explain how voids can be used to test cosmology through the Alcock-Paczy\'{n}ski effect.
-The numerical definition of voids in this work will be addressed in Sec.~\ref{sec:voidfinder}.
+In the following subsections, we recap some models developed to extract information from cosmic voids.
+This includes the modelling of the void-galaxy CCF in redshift space, the velocity profile, and a reconstruction process.
+In addition, we briefly explain how voids can be used to test cosmology through the Alcock-Paczy\'{n}ski effect.
+The numerical definition of voids in this work is addressed in Sect.~\ref{sec:voidfinder}.